pexip/pexip-mattermost-plugin/README.md

   - **Host PIN:** This PIN is used for all the VMR for connecting as an host.

     > **Warning** You will need to use the same host pin that you used for the **Pexip Infinity configuration**.

+  - **Display name:** With this parameter we can configure what to use as display name for the conferences.
+The display name is used in the participant list during a conference and can also be displayed over the video if the overlay text is enabled.
+These are the possible options:

+    - Username
+    - Nickname
+    - First and last name

   - **Embedded Experience:** Set it to `true` if you want the integrated experience and the video conference will be displayed inside the Mattermost interface.
 If you set it to `false` a new window with the **Pexip Web App 3** will